okta/okta-react/README.md

 - [LoginCallback][] - A simple component which handles the login callback when the user is redirected back to the application from the Okta login site.  `<LoginCallback>` accepts an optional prop `errorComponent` will be used to format the output for any error in handling the callback.
 This component will be passed an `error` prop that is an error describing the problem.  (see the [`<OktaError>`][OktaError] component for the default rendering).

-- [Secure][] - A container that renders its children only if the user has been authenticated.
-Otherwise performs a redirect to a login page or calls [onAuthRequired][] that can be passed in props to `Secure` or outer `Security`.
+- [AuthRequired][] - A container that renders its children only if the user has been authenticated.
+Otherwise performs a redirect to a login page or calls [onAuthRequired][] that can be passed in props to `AuthRequired` or outer `Security`.

 Users of routers other than `react-router` can use [useOktaAuth][] to see if `authState` is not null and `authState.isAuthenticated` is true.
 If it is false, you can send them to login via [oktaAuth.signInWithRedirect()][].
 Also consider using [useAuthRequired][] and [useLoginCallback][] hooks.
 See the hooks [implementation][src/hooks] as an example.